-Ready for an easy recipe that WOW’s your family and friends!
-Boneless chicken breasts are marinated in a fabulous blend of flavors then either grilled or broiled and served with the most delicious sauce!
+Chicken Satay with Peanut Sauce Ready is such an easy recipe that WOW’s your family and friends!
+Boneless chicken breasts are marinated in a fabulous Thai blend of flavors.
+Then, grill the chicken skewers.
+Serve with the most delicious sauce!
 Chicken Satay with Spicy Peanut Dipping Sauce is great for parties, Serve with cucumbers for a healthy appetizer, game day snack or a family dinner. #peanutbutter #festivefoodies

 This chicken satay is super easy to make and always a hit.
 The chicken can sit in the marinade for 30 minutes and up to 24 hours.
 I usually place the chicken in the marinade at night to use the next day.
 The Spicy Peanut Dipping Sauce is a favorite.
 It has the perfect amount of spice and the food processor does all the work!
 Everyday Tip: When chicken is on sale, I buy a lot and make freezer meals.
 I make the marinade for this chicken and cut up the chicken and place them in freezer bags together.
 When I am ready to make it, the marinade and chicken defrost together, easy peasy!